ls-paulattara/APDC/README.md

 - Backend: Firebase Functions
 - Reports Storage: Firebase Storage (working but not being used due to customer changing their mind)
 - Hosting: Firebase Hosting
+- User Authentication for Sign up/Sign in: Firebase Authentication

 This Web App was created using Firebase as a back-end for authentication, user db, orders db, cloud functions, and hosting.
 The front-end was made in [React](https://reactjs.org/), along with [Semantic UI for React](https://react.semantic-ui.com/)